Susan Hickman, PhD

 Co-director, Research in Palliative and End-of-Life Communication and Training (RESPECT) Center

-Dr. Hickman's work focuses on improving the care of older patients near the end of life through research focused on ethical issues in palliative and end-of-life care.
-A primary focus of her research is the POLST (Physician Orders for Life-Sustaining Treatment) Program, a tool that facilitates communication about patient treatment preferences by documenting them in the form of immediately actionable medical orders.
-Dr. Hickman has been funded previously by the National Institute of Nursing Research (NR009784) to study the use of the POLST in 90 nursing facilities in Oregon, Wisconsin, and West Virginia.
+Dr. Hickman is a clinical psychologist whose research program reflects her strong commitment to optimizing the quality of life for older adults in life’s final chapter through improved decision-making and communication about treatment preferences.
+A primary focus of her research is the POLST (Physician Orders for Life-Sustaining Treatment) Program, a tool that facilitates communication about patient treatment preferences by documenting them in the form of actionable medical orders.
+Dr. Hickman was previously funded by the National Institute of Nursing Research (NR009784) to study the use of the POLST in 90 nursing facilities in Oregon, Wisconsin, and West Virginia.
 Her current work, funded through the School of Nursing's Center for Enhancing Qualify of Life, focuses on evaluating the quality of POLST decision-making.
 Additionally, Dr. Hickman is a co-investigator and the Palliative Care Core Leader on a CMS-funded project called OPTIMISTIC, which is designed to improve the quality of care and reduce avoidable hospitalizations in 19 area nursing facilities that will include the POLST paradigm.
 Dr. Hickman is particularly interested in the impact of family members on the quality of decision-making and has pilot funding from the Walther Cancer Foundation to explore this issue in patients with advanced cancer and their loved ones.
 A related line of her research focuses on ethical issues in end-of-life research, with R21 funding from the NINR to evaluate the impact of ethical concerns on the conduct of research (NR010397).
-Dr. Hickman's service activities include co-directing the RESPECT (Research in Palliative and End of Life Communication and Training) Center, funded under the IUPUI Signature Center Initiative and co-chairing the Indiana Patient Preferences Coalition.
+Dr. Hickman's service activities include co-directing the RESPECT (Research in Palliative and End of Life Communication and Training) Center, funded under the IUPUI Signature Center Initiative and co-chairing the Indiana Patient Preferences Coalition (www.indianapost.org) .
+She teaches Applied Ethics in the undergraduate BSN program

 R21 NR010397.
 (2008-2010).
 PI.
 End-of-Life research ethics: Concerns, approaches, and impact.